 Fourth: You have the right to appeal your conviction and sentence.
 By taking a plea, you may be waiving that right.

 Almost every plea offer that gets made by prosecutors includes a waiver of your right to appeal your conviction and sentence.
 In other words, if you think you are innocent, you should go to trial and fight the charges, because accepting a plea deal will dramatically limit your ability to appeal a conviction and sentence.
 (Certain issues, such as jurisdiction, can always be appealed.)
 The judge will ask if you understand that your right to appeal is separate and distinct from your right to a trial and that by accepting a plea offer, you are waiving your right to appeal.
+Do you understand that you are waiving your right to appeal?

 Fifth: "The factual colloquy," also known as "admitting that you did it."

 In court, "a colloquy is a routine, highly formalized conversation."
-It is the series of questions that the judge or prosecutor asks you to determine: (1) if you understand your rights; (2) f you are able to make a knowing and voluntary plea to a charge, and (3) if you actually committed the crime to which you are pleading.
+It is the series of questions that the judge or prosecutor asks you to determine: (1) if you understand your rights; (2) if you are able to make a knowing and voluntary plea to a charge, and (3) if you actually committed the crime to which you are pleading.

 The colloquy is divided into two parts: a legal colloquy, and a factual colloquy.
 The legal colloquy is made up of all the questions I just explained above; it's designed to make sure you know your rights.